jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 You will be prompted to sign in or create an Oracle account prior to performing this operation.
 Once authenticated, click the fat blue "Download Now" button to initiate the install process.

-__INFO__: you can also click "No thanks, just start my download" to bypass account creation/login.
+:large_blue_circle: you can also click "No thanks, just start my download" to bypass account creation/login.

 Double-click the *.dmg archive file to open it, and then click on the *.pkg file to start the installer.
 Click through to the license screen, accept it, then click the "Install" button (do not change the install location).
 After the installer prompts you for your password, the installation process will commence.